What is compound interest?

 Simply stated, compound interest is the principle by which the interest you earn also earns interest, and the interest on that interest earns interest, ad infinitum.
 The larger your balance gets, the bigger those interest numbers become.

-The earlier you start saving to benefit from the power of compounding, the more advantage you get.
+The earlier you start saving in a compound interest account, the more advantage you get.
 As the numbers get bigger, so does the benefit of compounding.
 Think of it like a snowflake turning into a giant snowball—the longer the hill is, the bigger the snowball can get.

 The other factor is how often the interest is compounded, or added to your balance.
 The more often the money is compounded (some types of accounts compound monthly or even daily!), the faster it grows.